DanielAmes/DanielAmes.github.io/_posts/2024-12-30-bootstrap.md

 hide_related_posts: true
 ---

 The idea of the bootstrap is quite simple.
-However, as its name suggests, it is a device that at first glance seems to produce something from nothing, like a statistical _perpetuum mobile_, an impression which can be perplexing to someone like myself, who had only been exposed to the final product and not the reasoning through which it is derived.
+However, as its name suggests, it is a device that at first glance seems to produce something from nothing, like a statistical _perpetuum mobile_.
 To dissolve my own perplexities concerning this matter, I compiled the following notes upon the foundations of the bootstrap.

 ## Empirical Distribution